 Mount Pleasant Herbary is a charming shop specializing in handmade botanical products made from homegrown herbs.
 The shop owners grow the herbs for their products on their two-acre organic farm 20 minutes north of Honesdale.

 The herbs from the garden are the main components of a beautiful stock of handcrafted herbal soaps and salves and a variety of herbal tea blends.

-The distinctly European vibe of the Herbary is enhanced by the stone patio out back in lovely Maude Alley, where you can enjoy a cup of their tea and their homemade baked goods.
+The distinctly European vibe of the Herbary is enhanced by the stone patio out back in lovely Maude Alley, where you can enjoy a cup of their tea, a light lunch, and their homemade baked goods.

 Shop owner Gurdun Feigl explains the genesis of the shop: “After moving from Germany to the US in 2002, I desperately missed the wide selection of herbal tea blends I could choose from in my home country – so I started growing my own.
 My friends loved my teas and wanted more – that’s how Mount Pleasant Herbary came to life.
 Shortly after I added botanical soaps, salves, and buckwheat pillows that can be heated up in the microwave.
 Creating natural, nourishing herbal products is truly what I love to do, and I believe your senses will notice the effort, creativity, and love I put into my creations.”